McNerdius/TailBlazor/Source/wwwroot/content/tidy_css.md

 [![without-postcss-import](/images/without_postcss_import.png)](./images/without_postcss_import.png){target="_blank"}

-The output is valid, vanilla CSS, but it's not what we're after.  `test.css` hasn't been processed by `tailwindcss`.
+The output is valid, vanilla CSS, but it's not what we're after.  `IconLink.razor.css` hasn't been processed by `tailwindcss`.

 With `postcss-import`:

 [![with-postcss-import](/images/with_postcss_import.png)](./images/with_postcss_import.png){target="_blank"}

-That `test.css` is using `@apply` is actually irrelevant: without using `postcss-import`, any `@import` other than an `@import "tailwindcss/{layer}";` goes unprocessed by the `tailwindcss` CLI.
+That `IconLink.razor.css` is using `@apply` is actually irrelevant: without using `postcss-import`, any `@import` other than an `@import "tailwindcss/{layer}";` goes unprocessed by the `tailwindcss` CLI.
 It's not included in the `site.min.css` bundle.
 So even if you're only ever going to `@import` vanilla CSS, if you want `tailwindcss` to it run through `autoprefixer` & `cssnano` then bundle it into `site.min.css`, you'll be using `postcss-import`.
 The likelihood that you'll import more than zero CSS files at some point is good enough that i advise including it from the start.
 It's 40kb on disk and costs nothing more if you don't end up taking advantage of it.

-[todo: better example/added clarity]

 ::: info
 Here comes the necessary tweaks:  When we use `@apply` in a Scoped CSS file, the Blazor-generated `Site.styles.css` is no longer Vanilla CSS, and can't be linked directly in your HTML as shown [in the docs](https://docs.microsoft.com/en-us/aspnet/core/blazor/components/css-isolation?view=aspnetcore-6.0#css-isolation-bundling){target="_blank"}.